 Guide & monitor your students all the way- applying Rosenshine's principles

-Monitoring student learning, giving your feedback, and adjusting your instruction accordingly should be a process that breathes throughout all your lessons.
-Guiding and stimulating independent practice, though, is much harder in practice than in theory.
+Monitoring student learning, giving your feedback, and adjusting your instruction accordingly should be a process that breathes throughout all your lesson plans.
 Hereunder we propose 3 learning techniques to support you in the application of Rosenshine's Principles of Education in the classroom, while guiding and monitoring student practice.

 Which Rosenshine principles are applied in the following 3 learning techniques?

-These principles highlight the importance of providing students with enough time to ask questions, practise retrieval, or receive the help they need in order to do so.
+This principles highlight the importance of providing students with enough time to ask questions, practise retrieval, or receive the help they need in order to do so.
 It’s not enough for a student to learn information once, they have to keep rehearsing it through summarising, evaluating, or applying their knowledge.
-If teachers rushed this process, it would be detrimental to both teachers and students.

 Although guiding student practice is important, your students should also be able to complete tasks independently and take responsibility for their own learning.
-Students are more motivated and improve their academic performance if they acquire the skills to learn independently.
 To help them become more independent and driven, you can encourage your students to:

 1. Word wheel

 A small, simple puzzle can be quite complex at times.
 Especially when coupled with learning material.
-A word wheel is in its essence a compact puzzle that your students can solve individually, or in groups of two or three.
+A word wheel is in its essence a compact puzzle that your students can solve individually, or in groups of 2 or 3.

 The goal of working with a word wheel is for you to create, and for your students to spot, as many combinations as possible.
 It doesn’t matter what you ask your students to combine: letters, numbers, etc. Everything is possible.
 What matters is that students use the cipher or letter indicated in the centre of the wheel to resolve the puzzle.

-This learning technique is applicable to all subject matters, and during all phases of a lesson.
+This learning technique is applicable to all subject, and during all phases of a lesson.
 It could be an interesting technique to implement during a test or exam, as a bonus question.
-Alternatively, it could be offered at the beginning of a lesson as a lesson starter to boost student engagement, and get them ready for the challenge ahead.

 A digital word wheel works the best

 By using the textual component, indicate a letter or number in the centre, and then proceed by writing all the other letters/numbers in the external wheel.
-For an extra challenge, you could add a timer with a set time limit for resolving each word wheel.
+For an extra challenge, you could add a timer with a set time limit for resolving it.

 2. Observe, discuss, draw… and observe again!